Tower Hamlets Together

 The local response to the pandemic has been second to none.
-It has been incredibly heartening to see so many volunteers, community groups, partner organisations and council staff working together from across our diverse communities to tackle coronavirus.
+It has been incredibly heartening to see so many volunteers, community groups, partner organisations, local businesses, council staff and residents working together from across our diverse communities to tackle coronavirus.

 We want to say a very big thank you to everyone who is working tirelessly to help keep Tower Hamlets healthy, safe and supported.

-Tower Hamlets Together film: please watch and share to help thank our wonderful community
+Please watch our Tower Hamlets Together film and share it to help thank our wonderful community.

-In June, we released a video to say a big thank you.
-To the 2,000 volunteers who helped deliver food parcels to vulnerable residents, free meals for children and families, PPE for carers and books for children.
-To the council staff who kept essential services running while supporting 14,739 self-isolating or shielding residents, talking to 13,346 residents over the phone and providing millions in rent and rate relief for community organisations and local businesses.
+To the 2,687 volunteers who helped deliver food parcels to vulnerable residents, free meals for children and families, PPE for carers and books for children, and run vaccination clinics.
+To the council staff who kept essential services running while supporting thousands of self-isolating or shielding residents, talking to 20,000 residents through our dedicated Covid-19 helpline and providing millions in rent and rate relief for community organisations and local businesses.
 To our partner organisations and community groups.
 To our local businesses.
 To our colleagues in transport and emergency services.
 To our health and care workers and everyone at the NHS.
 To our Covid-19 Champions.
 The list goes on.

 But there’s another very important thank you, and that’s to you and everyone who played their part by simply staying home, getting tested, self-isolating, and taking the vaccine when it was their turn.
 We cannot underestimate the impact this had on protecting each other.
-By staying indoors and staying away from family and friends, you helped stop the spread.
+By staying indoors and staying away from family and friends, you helped stop the spread of the virus.